tuouo/games/README.md

 # games
-Life is short, so we use python          to play game
+Life is short, so we use python

+to play game

+# Python 3.4.3